 11.02 If the Respondent, without admitting to the misconduct, elects to resign his/her position or withdraw as a student after the institution receives an allegation of research misconduct, the assessment of the allegation will proceed, as well as the inquiry and investigation, as appropriate based on the outcome of the preceding steps.
 If the Respondent refuses to participate in the process after resignation, the RIO and any inquiry or investigation committee will use their best efforts to reach a conclusion concerning the allegations, noting in the report the Respondent’s failure to cooperate and its effect on the evidence.

-11.03 Following a final recommendation of no research misconduct, including Office of Research Integrity (ORI) concurrence where required, the RIO must, at the request of the Respondent, undertake all reasonable and practical efforts to restore the Respondent’s reputation.
+11.03 Following a final determination of no research misconduct, including Office of Research Integrity (ORI) concurrence where required, the RIO must, at the request of the Respondent, undertake all reasonable and practical efforts to restore the Respondent’s reputation.
 Depending on the particular circumstances and the views of the Respondent, the RIO should consider notifying those individuals aware of or involved in the investigation of the final outcome, publicizing the final outcome in any forum in which the allegation of research misconduct was previously publicized, and expunging all reference to the research misconduct allegation from the Respondent’s personnel file, student records, etc. Any institutional actions to restore the Respondent’s reputation must first be approved by the DO.

-11.04 During the research misconduct proceeding and upon its completion, regardless of whether the institution or ORI determines that research misconduct occurred, the RIO must undertake all reasonable and practical efforts to protect the position and reputation of, or to counter potential or actual retaliation against, any Complainant who made allegations of research misconduct in good faith and of any witnesses and committee members who cooperate in good faith with the research misconduct proceeding (see Board of Regents’ Policy 3.11, Non-Retaliation).
-The DO will determine, after consulting with the RIO and with the Complainant, witnesses or committee members, respectively, what steps, if any, are needed to restore their respective positions or reputations or to counter potential or actual retaliation against them.
+11.04 During the research misconduct proceeding and upon its completion, regardless of whether the institution or ORI determines that research misconduct occurred, the RIO must undertake all reasonable and practical efforts to protect the position and reputation of, or to counter potential or actual retaliation against, any Complainant who made allegations of research misconduct in good faith and of any witnesses and committee members who cooperate in good faith with the research misconduct proceeding (see Board of Regents’ Policy 3.06, Non-Retaliation).
+The DO will determine, after consulting with the RIO and with the Complainant, witnesses or committee members what steps, if any, are needed to restore their respective positions or reputations or to counter potential or actual retaliation against them.
 The RIO is responsible for implementing any steps the DO approves.

 11.05 If relevant, the DO will determine whether the Complainant’s allegations of research misconduct were made in good faith or whether a witness or committee member acted in good faith.
-If the DO determines there was an absence of good faith he/she will determine whether any administrative action should be taken against the person or persons who failed to act in good faith.
+If the DO determines there was an absence of good faith he/she will, in consultation with the Provost, determine whether administrative action should be taken against the person or persons who failed to act in good faith.

 Approved by the Board of Regents for Oklahoma State University: April 1993 Valid: July 1, 1992 to June 30, 1993